 What is the way forward for Employers?

-Let us consider better ways getting and retaining talents in Tech Industries
+Let us consider better ways of getting and retaining talents in Tech Industries

 - Be intentional: Organizations need to become more intentional and go deep in their recruitment strategy.
 Internal referrals are not enough for a vacant tech position.
 Take the message out there, and create awareness that your company is hiring for tech roles.
 Use those new work perks to create brand awareness, Interswitch included new work perks, the message was put out.
 Candidates want to work with firms with good brand reputations.